 After pedalling the entire length of Great Britain solo and unsupported through some of its most challenging cycling terrain, he had this to say on his 3 August arrival in John O'Groats.

 Jonathan, a keen cyclist, wanted to combine a personal challenge with the launch of donation channels for the charity - and do something positive during Covid.
-A JustGiving page was set up and the fund-raising target was set at £1,500.
-Daily updates were posted on the charity's Facebook page after the 12 July departure from Land's End.
+A JustGiving page was set up and the pedal against poverty fund-raising target was set at £1,500.
+Daily updates were posted on the charity's Facebook page after the 11 July departure from Land's End.
 The final fund-raising total was £2,356.

 "I'm really pleased the fund-raising target has not only been reached, but exceeded," Jonathan said.
 "A big thanks to all those who followed the journey and donated, including the kind people who gave along the way.
 The support meant a lot and provided much-needed encouragement, particularly when climbing some of those killer hills!"